-- State regulation contains the following provision: "...all students at grade levels 3 through 12...shall take appropriate Statewide assessments as scheduled." - In an October 30 memo to school administrators, the Commissioner of Education cited law and regulation related to the state's testing program and wrote, "...
+- State regulation contains the following provision: "...all students at grade levels 3 through 12...shall take appropriate Statewide assessments as scheduled." - In an October 30, 2014 memo and a September 9, 2015 memo to school administrators, the Commissioner of Education cited law and regulation related to the state's testing program and wrote, "...
 State law and regulations require all students to take State assessments."